Work in Progress

 - Professor Owen Mordaunt was born in Swaziland but is now teaching in the University of Nebraska in Omaha.
 Many of his academic papers and works are on the Internet.
 He met his American wife, Bev, from Indiana, in Swaziland and they moved to the US in 1984

 - Alycia Mordaunt (b. abt.
-1988) is studying at biochemical engineering at Missouri University of Science and Technology
+1988) studied biochemical engineering at Missouri University of Science and Technology

 - Austin Mordaunt (b. abt.
 1995)

 - Philip Arthur Mordaunt (b.
 1948).
 He worked for a mining company, Kwalini, in Matsapha.
 He married twice.
 1. Rosita de Carvalho, (b.
 1953) who is Portugeuse and now lives in Marvi Flats, Manzini.

 and 2.
 Philip married a second (Swazi) wife whose name I do not have:

 I am very grateful to Shireen who made contact with me through my Guestbook.